hardymathieu/xmtp-you-up/README.md

 Note: I'm using ethers v5 here as it's compatible with the current version of xmtp-js.

-Create a new file named gm.js and paste the code into it.
+Create a new file named gm.js and paste the code that you find in the [basic-gm.js file in this repo](https://github.com/hardymathieu/xmtp-you-up/blob/main/basic-gm.js) into it.

 To run the script:
-> node gm.js
+> node basic-gm.js

-## to send every morning at 6:30 am
+## to send every morning at 6:30 am, use cron

 Open the crontab file for editing